Abdul Hamid Khan (Gilgit-Baltistan activist)

 Abdul Hamid Khan is the chairman of the Balawaristan National Front (Hameed group) (BNF-H), a sub-nationalist organisation.
-He founded the Balawaristan National Front Hameed Group (BNF-H), which sought autonomy for Gilgit-Baltistan and opposed the construction of hydroelectric dams there.
-BNF-H was founded in 1995 by Abdul Hamid.
+In 1995, he founded the Balawaristan National Front Hameed Group (BNF-H), which sought autonomy for Gilgit-Baltistan and opposed the construction of hydroelectric dams there.
 In 1999, Abdul Hameed Khan left Pakistan.
 He spent 20 years living in India and Belgium.
 However, after spending 20 years living abroad, Abdul Hamid unconditionally surrendered to Pakistani security officials on 8 February 2019.
 His organisation, BNF-H, was banned by National Counter Terrorism Authority (NACTA) on 26 February 2019.

 Self-imposed exile

-In 1999, Abdul Hamid Khan went to Nepal and later shifted to India.
-According to Pakistani officials, Abdul Hamid was recruited by Research & Analysis Wing (RAW).
+In 1999, Abdul Hamid Khan went to Nepal and later moved to India.
+According to Pakistani officials, Abdul Hamid was recruited by the Research & Analysis Wing (RAW).
 In India he met Col Arjun and Joshi.
-During his stay in India, he lived at luxury apartment in New Delhi.
-Later on, Abdul Hamid family including three sons were shifted to India and were admitted to various schools and colleges at Dehradun, where huge investment was made by RAW for 11 years (1999 to 2007 and 2015 to 2018).
+During his stay in India, he lived in a luxury apartment in New Delhi.
+Later on, Abdul Hamid's family, including three sons, were moved to India and were admitted to various schools and colleges in Dehradun, where a huge investment was made by RAW for 11 years (1999 to 2007 and 2015 to 2018).
 Abdul Hamid was provided with all kinds of Indian ID documents and was facilitated to run business.

-According to Pakistani officials, Abdul Hamid Khan was shifted to Brussels in 2007 so that he could appear at international forums and take part in anti-Pakistani activities.
+According to Pakistani officials, Abdul Hamid Khan was moved to Brussels in 2007 so that he could appear at international forums and take part in anti-Pakistani activities.
 One of his actions was to send letters to the international financial institutions to make the case that no funds should be provided to Pakistan for building six proposed dams in Gilgit-Baltistan or places like Khyber Pakhtunkhwa's Kohistan and Chitral districts that the BNF-H claims to be historically part of Gilgit-Baltistan.